 - 1/2 cup thinly sliced cucumber

 - In a small bowl, combine the first six ingredients.
-Pour 1/4 cup marinade into a large resealable plastic bag; add tuna steaks.
-Seal bag and turn to coat; refrigerate for 30 minutes, turning occasionally.
+Pour 1/4 cup marinade into a large resealable plastic bag.
+Add tuna; seal bag and turn to coat.
+Refrigerate 30 minutes, turning occasionally.
 Cover and refrigerate remaining marinade for dressing.

-- Drain and discard marinade.
-Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill tuna, covered, over medium-hot heat or broil 4 in. from the heat for 3-4 minutes on each side for medium-rare or until slightly pink in the center.
+- Drain tuna, discarding marinade in bag.
+Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
+Grill tuna, covered, over medium-hot heat or broil 4 in. from heat 3-4 minutes on each side for medium-rare or until slightly pink in the center.

-- In a large bowl, combine the romaine, carrot and cucumber; drizzle with reserved marinade and toss to coat.
+- In a large bowl, combine romaine, carrot and cucumber; drizzle with remaining marinade and toss to coat.
 Divide among four plates.
 Top with grilled tuna.
 Yield: 4 servings.

 Originally published as Raspberry-Chili Tuna on Greens in Light & Tasty August/September 2006, p51